demisto/content/Packs/MicrosoftExchangeOnline/Integrations/EWSO365/README.md

 This integration is based on the `exchangelib` python module.
 For more information about the module check the [documentation](https://ecederstrand.github.io/exchangelib/).

-## Special Notes/Disclaimers

-No known disclaimers.

-## Limitations

-No known limitations.

 ## Set up the Third Party System